Teaching Visa Sponsorship Jobs in Illinois

 Which visa types are most common for teaching roles in Illinois?

-J-1 Exchange Visitor visas are widely used for K-12 teachers through programs like Fullbright and cultural exchange organizations.
+J-1 visa Exchange Visitor visas are widely used for K-12 teachers through programs like Fullbright and cultural exchange organizations.
 H-1B visas apply to postsecondary instructors and some specialist K-12 roles where the position requires at minimum a bachelor's degree in a specific field.
 TN visas are available to Canadian and Mexican nationals in qualifying teaching occupations under the USMCA agreement.

 Which cities in Illinois have the most teaching visa sponsorship jobs?